soma00333/profile/docs/work_experience/layerx.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
-      <td>The system successfully enabled secure and scalable workflow notifications.
+      <td>As a result, the system successfully enabled secure and scalable workflow notifications.
 Users were informed of progress.
 The system fully complied with high-security standards.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>